HighlandK/SC1015-Mini-Project/README.md

 In this project, we leverage various machine learning models with the aim of creating a model which can recognise handwritten digits accurately.
 From the rudimentary Decision Tree Model, we progress towards the Logistic Regression, K-Nearest Neighbours and Convoluted Neural Network models, increasing in accuracy and sophistication each time.
 This project not only documents our results, but also our growth as data science students.

+## Problem Definition

+- How might we leverage machine learning to automate the data entry process for cheques?
+- Which model might be best to do so?

 ## Dataset

 The MNIST dataset is a common dataset used for training computer vision models.
 Found on Kaggle, it is graciously contributed by Kaggler Dariel Dato-on.
 It comprises 70,000 images of handwritten digits (60,000 for training and 10,000 for testing).
 Each image is a 28x28 pixel grayscale picture flattened into a 784-dimensional vector.
 Labels indicating the actual digit (0-9) accompany each image.
 Altogether, the dataset contains 70,000 rows and 785 columns.
 For the best experience, please view the source code in the following order: